Merijn Scheperkamp

 Merijn Scheperkamp (born 6 March 2000) is a Dutch speed skater who specializes in the sprint distances.

 Career

 Scheperkamp won the bronze medal at inline skating at the 2018 Youth Olympic Games in Buenos Aires.
 He made his ISU Speed Skating World Cup debut in October 2021 at the Ice Arena Tomaszów Mazowiecki in Poland where he finished ninth in the first heat.

-He qualified for the 500m at the 2022 Winter Olympics by winning the Dutch Olympic qualifying event.
+Scheperkamp qualified for the 2022 Winter Olympics by winning the 500m at the 2021 Dutch Olympic Trials.
+At the Olympic 500m event in Beijing, he finished in twelfth place.

-Scheperkamp is part of the junior team of Team Jumbo-Visma.
+After spending seven seasons with Team Essent (previously known as Team Jumbo-Visma), Scheperkamp moved to Team Reggeborgh in April 2026, signing a contract until the 2027–28 season.